xunzhang/paracel/overview.markdown

 ## Logo

-Draft version from xunzhang:
+Draft version by xunzhang:

 ``` bash
 (0.5,1) -> (0, 0.5) -> (1,0.5) -> (0.5, 1) -> (0.5, 0.25) -> (0.25, 0.25)
 ```

-Plus version from Yinzi:
+Plus version by Yinzi:

 ## Whisper

-If you are using paracel, let us know.
+If you are using paracel, let me know.

-Any bugs and related problems, feel free to ping us: <xunzhangthu@gmail.com>
+Any bugs and related problems, feel free to ping me: <wuhong@douban.com>, <xunzhangthu@gmail.com>